bitprogram0-alt/soundscript-landingpage/README.md

 - **[Privacy Policy](https://bitprogram0-alt.github.io/soundscript-landingpage/privacy.html)** — Full details on what data SoundScript does and doesn't collect.
 - **[Terms of Service](https://bitprogram0-alt.github.io/soundscript-landingpage/terms.html)** — License terms, refund policy, and acceptable use.

 **Summary:** SoundScript is local-first.
 We operate no servers that store your data.
-The only things that leave your device are (1) text you explicitly submit to cloud AI services, (2) your license key and a hashed machine identifier sent to Gumroad for verification, and (3) model downloads when you install a local engine.
+The only things that leave your device are:

+1. Text you explicitly submit to cloud AI services (ElevenLabs, Google Gemini).
+2. Your license key and a cryptographically hashed machine identifier sent to Gumroad — **during initial activation only**.
+3. Model files downloaded from public repositories when you install a local engine.

 ---